-9. For Renal Transplant Desensitization
+8. For Renal Transplant Desensitization

-- Must be prescribed by a transplant specialist - Must be awaiting kidney transplant (either from a living or deceased donor) and requiring desensitization - Approve for 4 months - Additional authorizations for treatment are subject to the above criteria and are not granted until 12 months have passed since the initial treatment.
+- Must be prescribed by a transplant specialist - Must be awaiting kidney transplant (either from a living or deceased donor) and requiring desensitization - Approve for 4 months

-10. For Renal Post-Transplant Rejection
+9. For Renal Post-Transplant Rejection

-- Must have received a renal transplant from a living donor with post-transplant rejection - Approve for 1 month - Additional authorizations for treatment are made on a case-by-case basis, are subject to the above criteria, and require chart documentation describing previous response to treatment and clinical rationale for re-treatment.
+- Must have received a renal transplant from a living donor with post-transplant rejection - Approve for 1 month

-11. For Allogenic or Hematopoietic Stem Cell Transplantation (HSCT) (or Bone Marrow Transplant)
+10. For Allogenic or Hematopoietic Stem Cell Transplantation (HSCT) (or Bone Marrow Transplant)

-- Must have severe hypogammaglobulinemia (IgG <400 mg/dL) - Must have history of recurrent infections - Approve for 6 months - Additional authorizations for treatment are made on a case-by-case basis, are subject to the above criteria, and require chart documentation describing the previous response to treatment and clinical rationale for re-treatment.
+- Must have severe hypogammaglobulinemia (IgG <400 mg/dL)

+- Must have history of recurrent infections

+- Approve for 6 months

-12. For Autoimmune Hemolytic Anemia
+11. For Autoimmune Hemolytic Anemia

-- Must have warm-type diagnosis - Must have a trial and failure or have contraindications to corticosteroids - Approve for 1 month - Additional authorizations for treatment are made on a case-by-case basis, are subject to the above criteria, and require chart documentation describing the previous response to treatment and clinical rationale for re-treatment.
+- Must have warm-type diagnosis

+- Must have a trial and failure or have contraindications to corticosteroids

+- Approve for 1 month

-13. For Stiff-Person Syndrome
+12. For Stiff-Person Syndrome

 - Must have a diagnosis of Stiff-Person Syndrome confirmed by electromyography (EMG) or elevated levels of glutamic acid decarboxylase (GAD)

 - Must be prescribed by a neurologist

 - Must have an adequate trial with inadequate responses, significant side effects/toxicity, or have contraindications to THREE of the following:

 - Corticosteroids

-- o Antiepileptics
+- Antiepileptics

 - Benzodiazepines

 - Muscle relaxants

 - Gabapentin

 - Approve for 4 months